IvoNet/CustomerStatement/README.md

 mvnw spring-boot:run
 ```

+## Requests

-Or just look at the `Requests.http` file for request examples
+Just look at the `Requests.http` file for request examples